scc-uconn/NESS19/announcement/announcement-feb2019.md

 1. Four short courses on Wednesday, May 15
 2. Stat-a-thon data challenge released
-3. Inaugural Chernoff Awardee to be revealed at the award ceremony on Friday, May 17
+3. Inaugural Chernoff Awardee to be revealed and give Chernoff Lecture on Friday, May 17
-4. Agenda is online
+4. Tentative agenda online
-5. Hotel reservation with special NESS rate is open
+5. Hotel reservation with special NESS rate open
+6. Still accepting invited session proposals

 # Introduction